Sex and the Senior Citizens

 The Golden Girls return with their arms — and our hearts — on a string

 From 1985 to 1992, the NBC sitcom The Golden Girls told the story of four single women in their golden years who shared a house in Miami.
 It won multiple awards and critical and popular acclaim.

 Now it’s back and about to hit the stage at the City Opera House in Traverse City, albeit in a slightly different format.
 Blanche, Rose, Dorothy, and Sophia are sharing the stage with four other actors.
 Which they kind of have to, since they’re puppets.

 "That Golden Girls Show!
 A Puppet Parody" will be on stage Nov.
-6. Producer Jonathan Rockefeller and another co-creator first conceived of the idea several years ago in a standup comedy routine.
+6. Producer Jonathan Rockefeller and co-creator Thomas Duncan-Watt, CEO of Summer Palace Productions, first conceived of the idea several years ago in a standup comedy routine.

 The show stars Casey Andrews (Dorothy), Ashley Brooke (Sophia), Meggie Doyle (Rose), and Erin Ulman (Blanche).
 The actors are both the puppeteers and provide the voices for the characters.
 The stage show showcases three new “episodes” of the series, with familiar lines and situations, some drawn word-for-word from the original show.

 “They have the zingers and punchlines you know and love but with new stories that you’ve never seen before … and puppets!” said Ulman.